-Environmental monitoring is required during both construction, commissioning and operation to evaluate whether the project is in compliance with the applicable national regulations/standards and applicable lender requirements.
+Environmental monitoring is required during both construction, commissioning and operation to evaluate whether the projects are in compliance with the applicable national regulations/standards and applicable lender requirements.

-8.1 Monitoring Requirements from the ESIA
+8.1 Monitoring Requirements from the ESIA & Addendum

-The specific Environmental & Social Monitoring Plan to be developed for construction, commissioning and operation shall include measures recommended in parameter specific chapters of ESIA Volume 2 and supplemented by detailing:
+The specific Environmental & Social Monitoring Plan(s) to be developed for construction, commissioning and operation shall include measures recommended in parameter specific chapters of ESIA Volume 2 and its Addendum and supplemented by detailing:

-- What parameters need to be monitored and measured and at what locations; - The methods for monitoring measurement, analysis and evaluation to ensure valid results; - The criteria against which compliance and performance should be measured; - When and at what frequency monitoring needs to be performed; - How the results from monitoring and measurement should be analysed and evaluated (independent or internal);
+- What parameters need to be monitored and measured and at what locations; - The methods for monitoring measurement, analysis and evaluation to ensure valid results; - The criteria against which compliance and performance should be measured; - When and at what frequency monitoring needs to be performed; - How the results from monitoring and measurement should be analysed and evaluated (independent or internal); and - Roles and responsibilities under the Joint E&S taskforce as applicable.

-The outcomes of the monitoring regime should ensure;
+The outcomes of the monitoring regime should ensure:

-- The timing of monitoring and measurement is coordinated with the need for analysis and evaluation of results; - The results of monitoring and measurement are reliable, reproducible and traceable; and - analysis and evaluation are reliable and reproducible and enable the project to report trends.
+- The timing of monitoring and measurement is coordinated with the need for analysis and evaluation of results; - The results of monitoring and measurement are reliable, reproducible and traceable; and - Analysis and evaluation are reliable and reproducible and enable the project to report trends.